choishingwan/PRS-Tutorial/docs/ldpred.md

 # Running PRS analysis
-LDpred does not support in place filtering of sample and SNPs, therefore we need to generate a new QCed genotype file using `plink`
+LDpred does not support filtering of samples and SNPs, so therefore we must generate a new QC'ed genotype file using `plink`:

 ``` bash
 # We also add the height phenotype for convenience